jojo243/seafile-docker-arm64/README.md

   #          # <--------
           ...
   ```
-2. Configure `MYSQL_HOST` in the `seafile`-section to reflect the hostname of the MySQL database.
+2. Configure `MYSQL_HOST`/`MYSQL_PORT` in the `seafile`-section to reflect the hostname of the MySQL database.

   **Note**: The hostname must be accessible *from within the seafile docker container*.
-That means, if you specify `localhost` here, the database won't be accessible and
-an error will be thrown during the installation process.
-Specify either the IP address of the host
-or make sure the database is accessible from within the container otherwise.
-If the database is running inside another docker container, create a `docker network` and add both the `seafile`-container and the mysql container to that.
+That means, if you specify `localhost` here, the database won't be accessible and an error will be thrown during the installation process.
+Specify either the IP address of the host or make sure the database is accessible from within the container otherwise.
+E.g., if the database is running inside another docker container, create a `docker network` and add both the `seafile`-container and the mysql container to that.

 ### SSL Configuration